Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: Abstract

 \section{Abstract}

-Embedding graphs in a geographical or latent space, i.e., inferring locations for vertices in Euclidean space or on a smooth submanifold, is a common task in network analysis, statistical inference, and graph visualization.
+Embedding graphs in a geographical or latent space, i.e.\ inferring locations for vertices in Euclidean space or on a smooth manifold or submanifold, is a common task in network analysis, statistical inference, and graph visualization.
 We consider the classic model of random geometric graphs where $n$ points are scattered uniformly in a square of area $n$, and two points have an edge between them if and only if their Euclidean distance is less than $r$.
-The reconstruction problem then consists of inferring the vertex positions, up to symmetry, given only the adjacency matrix of the resulting graph.
-We give an algorithm that, if $r=n^\alpha$ for $\alpha > 0$, with high probability reconstructs the vertex positions with a maximum error of $O(n^\beta)$ where $\beta=1/2-(4/3)\alpha$, until $\alpha \ge 3/8$ where $\beta=0$ and the error becomes $O(\sqrt{\log n})$.
+The reconstruction problem then consists of inferring the vertex positions, up to the symmetries of the square, given only the adjacency matrix of the resulting graph.
+We give an algorithm that, if $r=n^\alpha$ for any $\alpha > 0$, with high probability reconstructs the vertex positions with a maximum error of $O(n^\beta)$ where $\beta=1/2-(4/3)\alpha$, until $\alpha \ge 3/8$ where $\beta=0$ and the error becomes $O(\sqrt{\log n})$.
 This improves over earlier results, which were unable to reconstruct with error less than $r$.
 Our method estimates Euclidean distances using a hybrid of graph distances and short-range estimates based on the number of common neighbors.
-We sketch proofs that our results also apply on the surface of a sphere, and (with somewhat different exponents) in any fixed dimension.
+We extend our results to the surface of the sphere in $\R^3$ and to hypercubes in any constant fixed dimension.\footnote{An extended abstract of this paper will be presented in ICALP-2022} Additionally we examine the extent to which reconstruction is still possible when the original adjacency lists have had a subset of the edges independently deleted at random.